Troubleshooting an Update Message Validation Issue Error

 This message indicates the cryptographic validation is failing.

 2. Ensure that OpenSSL is up to date on your server.
-Please work with your server admin/hosting provider to make this change.
+Work with your server administrator or hosting provider to make this change.

-4. If the problem persists after performing these steps, WHMCS support can examine your PHP Info for known problamtic PHP settings or if you are subject to a MITM Attack.
+If the problem persists after performing these steps, WHMCS support can examine your PHP Info for known problematic PHP settings or if you are subject to a MITM Attack.